 Presumably, that “just in time” shipping policy is meant to avoid pharmacies stockpiling expired sensors that they can’t sell, or running out of supply.

 We asked Medtronic, the other CGM provider, whether they plan to push for retail pharmacy sales as well, but they sidestepped the question.
 MedT acknowledges that pharmacy channel is something they’re open to helping patients pursue if it’s available, but they are not actively advocating for this kind of retail distribution.
 Paraphrasing their response: “It’s not up to the manufacturer or patient, but the (private) insurance company to make that happen.”
 Well, Duh.
 But see how Dexcom’s working this, and showing that a CGM vendor can push for these changes, if it wants to.

-So while access to CGM under Medicare remains a battle, it's exciting to see Dexcom making it more practical for many PWDs to get their needed CGM supplies so easily, right at their local pharmacies.
+It’s exciting to see Dexcom making it more practical for many PWDs to get their needed CGM supplies so easily, right at their local pharmacies.

 I personally am looking forward to the day when I can walk into Walgreens or CVS and buy my CGM sensors there, instead of having to wrangle with the manufacturer or third-party supplier on the phone, pay a higher premium, and wait for them to be delivered (assuming there aren’t any delays in that delivery, which usually there are).
 Nope, the simplicity of buying CGM sensors in my local pharmacy would be much more appealing!